rhobs/configuration/tests/README.md

 - `observatorium`
 - `parca`
 - `telemeter`
+- `observatorium-tools`
+> :bulb: The launch script will take care of deploying necessary dependencies for `observatorium-tools` namespace like Logging Operator, Loki Operator, etc.

 For optimal use it is recommended to use a OpenShift cluster with more resources.